Ouss84/loan-calculator/readme.txt

 - Results delayed while a loading GIF is displayed for 2 secondes.
 - Reset fields function is enabled.
 - An error message displayed for 3 secondes if the required fields aren't properly filled.

+--> The link to run the app: https://ouss84.github.io/loan-calculator/